mabdinur/starterprojectspring/README_FULL.md

 </dependency>
 ```

 ***Note: The packages opentelemetry-exporters-logging and opentelemetry-exporters-jaeger are used to export logs.
-If you plan to to use a different log exporter, adding these these dependencies is not required for this tutorial***
+If you plan to to use a different  exporter include those packages instead***

-### Add OpenTelemetry Tracer to Configuration to Spring Project
+### Tracer Configuration

 To enable tracing in your OpenTelemetry project configure a tracer bean.
 This bean will be autowired to controllers in your application to create and propagate spans.
-Also include in this configuration your log exporter.
-An example of this is shown below:
+If you plan to use a trace exporter remember to include it in this configuration file.
+A sample OpenTelemetry configuration using LogExporter is shown below:

 ```java